Iszzytech/project_mental/README.md

 6. If you have multiple python version simply use this code to create a virtual env on windows OS

     "python -m virtualenv -p 'installed-python-version-path'\python.exe myenv"
-7. Majorly the default path is located in "c:\users\'pc-name'\AppData\Local\Programs\Python" the you'll add \python.exe
+7. Majorly the default path is located in "c:\users\pc-name\AppData\Local\Programs\Python" the you'll add \python.exe
-8. Incase you can find AppData on your windows topbar click views -> show/hide -> allow hidden files.
+8. Incase you can't find AppData on your windows topbar click views -> show/hide -> allow hidden files.

 Thanks.